 Foxes usually communicate through sounds and have learned and mastered various ways of communicating with each other.
 Red foxes generally communicate through vocalizations, body language, and scent.

-Posture – A fox uses its body posture to indicate aggressiveness, fear or friendliness.
-A friendly fox will wag its tail while a gaping posture may indicate aggression.
+Posture – A fox’s body posture indicates aggressiveness, fear, or friendliness.
+A friendly fox will wag its tail, while a gaping posture may show aggression.

 Sound – Contrary to the widespread misconception that foxes are loud and make unnecessary sounds, they are generally quiet animals.
 They will only make a sound to communicate when necessary or when mating.

-Foxes can use a wide range of sounds to call out to cubs or group members.
-The small cubs will also bark or whine when seeking their mother’s attention.
+Foxes can use many sounds to call out to cubs or group members.
+The tiny cubs will also bark or whine when seeking their mother’s attention.

-A fox can also scream to locate its mate or family member and also to send warnings.
+A fox can also scream to locate its mate or family member and send warnings.

-Senses – Unlike humans who heavily rely on their eyes, foxes depend a lot on their senses of sound and smell.
+Senses – Unlike humans, who heavily rely on their eyes, foxes depend a lot on their feelings of sound and smell.

-It is their strong sense of smell that enables urban foxes to sneak into your yard and easily locate any food.
-Foxes have a number of scent glands on various parts of the body including the tail, face, saliva, footpads, and around the anus.
+Their strong sense of smell enables urban foxes to sneak into your yard and quickly locate any food.
+Foxes have several scent glands on various body parts, including the tail, face, saliva, footpads, and around the anus.

-Fights – In addition to sibling rivalry, fights can be common and deadly among foxes, especially during mating seasons.
+Fights – Besides sibling rivalry, arguments can be shared and deadly among foxes, especially during mating seasons.